CodingBee77/Data_Science_Projects/Ensemble_learning_with_mushroom_dataset/README.md

 **Purpose**

-Build mushroom classifier with the highest precision using ensemble learning methods.
+Build a mushroom classifier with the highest precision using ensemble learning methods.
 Compare training time for "soft" and "hard" voting affects model accuracy.